chocolatey/choco/docs/generated/CommandsDownload.md

      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Should only be used when internal host is failing.
 Available in 0.9.10+.

+     --no-progress
+     Do Not Show Progress - Do not show download progress percentages.
+       Available in 0.10.4+.

+     --proxy=VALUE
+     Proxy Location - Explicit proxy location.
+Overrides the default proxy location of ''.
+Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

+     --proxy-user=VALUE
+     Proxy User Name - Explicit proxy user (optional).
+Requires explicity proxy (`--proxy` or config setting).
+Overrides the default proxy user of '123'.
+Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

+     --proxy-password=VALUE
+     Proxy Password - Explicit proxy password (optional) to be used with username.
+Requires explicity proxy (`--proxy` or config setting) and user name.
+Overrides the default proxy password (encrypted in settings if set).
+Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

+     --proxy-bypass-list=VALUE
+     ProxyBypassList - Comma separated list of regex locations to bypass on proxy.
+Requires explicity proxy (`--proxy` or config setting).
+Overrides the default proxy bypass list of ''.
+Available in 0.10.4+.

+     --proxy-bypass-on-local
+     Proxy Bypass On Local - Bypass proxy for local connections.
+Requires explicity proxy (`--proxy` or config setting).
+Overrides the default proxy bypass on local setting of 'True'.
+Available in 0.10.4+.

  -s, --source=VALUE
      Source - The source to find the package(s) to download.
 Defaults to